 Motions Modifying Drafts

-Motions modifying drafts may be made at appropriate times during meetings, as determined by the TG chair.
+Motions modifying drafts may be made at appropriate times during meetings, as determined by the TG Chair.
 However, complex technical changes to a draft shall be in a submission that has been accepted by document control according to document formats specified in 3.8.
-The TG chair determines if a technical change is sufficiently complex to require a submission.
+The TG Chair determines if a technical change is sufficiently complex to require a submission.

 Draft WG Balloting

-A draft shall successfully pass a WG letter ballot before it can be forwarded to the 802 EC for approval for Standards Committee Group voting (see 11 of [rules5]).
+A draft shall successfully pass a WG letter ballot before it can be forwarded to the IEEE 802 LMSC for approval for Standards Association ballot (see 11 of [rules5]).
 All letter ballots shall be conducted by electronic balloting.
-The policies and procedures governing WG letter ballots, comment resolution and confirmation letter ballots are contained in the Policies and Procedures of IEEE LMSC (see 11 of [rules5]).
+The policies and procedures governing WG letter ballots, comment resolution and confirmation letter ballots are contained in the Policies and Procedures of IEEE 802 LMSC (see 11 of [rules5]).
 The duration of a WG ballot as stated in 11 of [rules5], are at least 30 days however for recirculation ballots are at least 15 days.

 The following additional requirements are imposed within 802.15 WG.